 You might as well plan on making a double batch because it will be devoured in a flash!
 It’s a perfect dip recipe for entertaining.

 If you’re looking for more tasty appetizers, be sure to check out these Best Fried Zucchini Sticks.
-Plus, Chutney, Pine Nut, Cranberry Dip, Everything Bagel Dip or Homemade Boursin Cheese, perfect for the holiday season ahead.
+Plus, Chutney, Pine Nut, Cranberry Dip, Everything Bagel Dip, or Homemade Boursin Cheese, perfect for the holiday season ahead.
+Plus we have a collection with our 25 Christmas Holiday Appetizers.

 Hi, I’m Allison joining you from Some the Wiser again.
 It’s been such a pleasure sharing recipes here with the Noshing crowd this year.
 With the holidays just around the corner, I’m cooking up a storm right now.